qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 [Bystander effect](https://en.wikipedia.org/wiki/Bystander_effect): People are less likely to help a victim in the presence of other people.

-[Mimetic desire](https://en.wikipedia.org/wiki/Mimetic_theory): We tend to pursur for thing that other people pursue, not based on personal perferences.
+[Mimetic desire](https://en.wikipedia.org/wiki/Mimetic_theory): We tend to pursue for thing that other people pursue, not based on personal perferences.

 Pack journalism: When journalists communicate together, their views tend to converge to the same.